jariarkko/cave-outliner/doc/Design.md

 #### Outlinerprocessorcrosssection

-This is the module inside of the Core module that performs the the drawing of cross sections.
+This is the module inside of the Core module that performs the drawing of cross sections.

 See the detailed description of the [Class ProcessorCrossSection API](class_processor_cross_section.md).

+#### Outlinerprocessorforms

+This is the module inside of the Core module that performs the analysis of what cave shapes and forms there are.
+These include entrances, stones, drops, stalactites, etc.

+See the detailed description of the [Class ProcessorForms API](class_processor_forms.md).

 ### Outlinersvg